01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 67 / 92

-67) Which of the following is an example of non-verbal communication that can convey emotion?
+67) Which of the following is an example of a community safety initiative that can enhance security for operatives?

 68 / 92